-UKMLA/PLAB Question Analysis: Management of Hypokalemia in a Patient with Cirrhosis
+UKMLA/PLAB Style Question Analysis: Management of Hypokalemia in a Patient with Cirrhosis

 Understanding Key Clinical Scenarios for UKMLA and PLAB Success

-In this article, we explore a question that appeared in the August 2024 PLAB 1 exam, highlighting the essential principles of managing hypokalemia in a cirrhotic patient on diuretic therapy.
+In this article, we explore a high-yield concept, highlighting the essential principles of managing hypokalemia in a cirrhotic patient on diuretic therapy.
 This type of scenario is frequently encountered in medical licensing exams such as the UKMLA, PLAB, and USMLE.
 It tests the candidate's ability to prioritise clinical issues while managing complex chronic conditions like cirrhosis.

 On examination, he has marked ascites and pitting oedema up to his knees.